brmil07/Obstacle_Avoidance_ROS2/README.md

 ## About

-This Repository contains some basic ROS2 examples.
+This Repository contains some ROS2 examples of obstacle avoidance algorithms for robot movement implementation.

 </br>